Ihor Dotsenko

-Ihor Dotsenko (born 29 July 1974) is a retired Ukrainian-American soccer player who spent most of his career in the lower U.S. divisions, but played two games with the Kansas City Wizards of Major League Soccer.
-He is currently the Technical Director for the Richmond Kickers.
+Ihor Dotsenko (born 29 July 1974) is a Ukrainian-American former professional soccer player who spent most of his career in the USL, but played two games with the Kansas City Wizards of Major League Soccer.

-Player
+Club career

 Dotsenko, a native of Ukraine attended Wake Forest University where he played on the men's soccer team from 1994 to 1997.
 In 1998, he signed with the Richmond Kickers of the USISL.
 In the fall of 1998, he signed with the Philadelphia KiXX of the National Professional Soccer League (NPSL).
 He would play two indoor winter seasons with the KiXX.
 In 1999, Dotsenko moved to the expansion Lehigh Valley Steam of the USL A-League.
 The Steam folded at the end of the season and in 2000, Dotsenko joined the Raleigh Capital Express.
 In August 2000, the Kansas City Wizards of the Major Soccer League, an affiliate of the Express, called Dotsenko up to the senior team for two games.
 In October, the Wizards sent Dotsenko on loan to the Houston Hotshots of the World Indoor Soccer League.
 At the end of 2000, he signed with the Atlanta Silverbacks who then sent him on loan to KFC Uerdingen 05 in January 2001.
 Dotsenko returned to the indoor game with the Harrisburg Heat of the Major Indoor Soccer League, playing only one season with them.
 In 2002, Dotsenko returned to the Richmond Kickers, retiring in 2003.
 On 3 April 2006, Dotsenko returned to playing with the Kickers, retiring a second time in 2007.

-Coach
+Coaching career

 In 2002, Dotsenko became the assistant director of Coaching for the North Region of Richmond Kickers Youth Soccer Club (RKYSC).
 In 2004, he was elevated to the position of Technical Director of the RKYSC.
 On 3 April 2006, the Richmond Kickers announced that Dotsenko would serve as both a player and assistant coach with the team.
 On 16 February 2007, he became the head coach of the Richmond Kickers Future which play in the fourth division Premier Development League.
 He held that position for only the 2007 season.